aibartt/Noseee/README.md

 ### WebRTC

 WebRTC is an open-source project that allows video, audio, and generic data communication between peers in real-time.
 I decided to utilize this technology to allow users to establish visual communictation between each other.
-Because my project is colloborative application I believe that some sort of real-time physical or visual experience is essential.
+Because my project is collaborative application I believe that some sort of real-time physical or visual experience is essential.

-To establish the WebRTC I utilized the p5live.js and p5livemedia.js and created sketch to utilzile 2 canvas on the same page simultaneously.
+To establish the WebRTC Video Streaming, I utilized the p5live.js and p5livemedia.js and created sketch to utilzile 2 canvas on the same page simultaneously.
 I also learnt that when using p5LiveMedia you need to specify the adress where users should be connected via appropriate link:

         p.myVideo = createCapture(VIDEO, function (stream) {
               let p5l = new p5LiveMedia(